-Key West is a city located in Florida.
-With a 2020 population of 24,171, it is the 103rd largest city in Florida and the 1592nd largest city in the United States.
-Key West is currently declining at a rate of -0.81% annually and its population has decreased by -1.94% since the most recent census, which recorded a population of 24,649 in 2010.
-Key West reached it's highest population of 33,956 in 1960.
-Spanning over 7 miles, Key West has a population density of 4,324 people per square mile.
+Key West is a city located in Monroe County Florida.
+Key West has a 2020 population of 26,804.
+It is also the county seat of Monroe County.
+Key West is currently growing at a rate of 0.68% annually and its population has increased by 1.36% since the most recent census, which recorded a population of 26,444 in 2010.

 Key West includes the island of Key West, part of Stock Island and other nearby islands.
 This city is a popular tourist destination and is known for its stunning beaches and many points of interest.

 Over three-quarters of the population speak English, while over 17% speak Spanish.
 Other languages spoken in Key West include French, German and Italian.

 Key West has seen its share of highs and lows when it comes to its population.
 The city reached over 18,000 residents in 1890 before dropping by over 5%.
 The community began to grow again before declining again in 1920 and 1930.
 This pattern has continued, with the population reaching its peak in 1960.
 While the population was down in 2010, recent data show that it is on the rise again, growing 9.5% since the 2010 census.